tobyweston/blog/source/_posts/2019-10-30-evidencing-source-code-reviews.md

    $ git commit -S --author="Barry <barry@badrobot.com>" -m "commit from Toby's machine with Barry as the author"
    ```

-1. Or if each machine has each developer's private key installed in GPG and from Barry's machine (with Toby pairing):
+1. Or, if each machine has every developer's private key installed in GPG, we can rotate developers and sign from every machine.

+   From Barry's machine (with Toby pairing):

    ```bash
    $ git commit -Stoby -m "commit as Barry with Toby signing the commit"